A work in progress (updated 2/06/2022) …

 Thomas Edison patents incandescent electric lamp

-Marie Curie wins Nobel for work on radio activity; Wright Brothers first engine-powered airplane
+Marie Curie wins Nobel Prize for work on radio activity; Wright Brothers first engine-powered airplane

 Dr. John Leal conceived and implements first disinfectant of a U.S. drinking water supply using chlorine; Henry Ford launches Ford Model T

-Francis Aston pioneers first mass spectrometer and used to discover many isotopes.
+Francis Aston pioneers first mass spectrometer, which is used to discover many isotopes.

 19th Amendment women’s suffrage; first radio broadcast in Pittsburgh, PA